cohere-coop/apprenticeship.community/site/code-of-conduct.md

 We recognize that [everyone makes mistakes](http://juliepagano.com/blog/2014/01/06/on-making-mistakes/).
 We are **forgiving, but not lenient**.
-Repeated abuse of these rules will result in expulsion from the community.
+Repeated violations of these rules will result in any actions staff deem appropriate, including warning the offender and permanent expulsion from the community.